Feasibility study: Financial feasibility

 In 1983 the first generation of the Computer Model for Feasibility Analysis and Reporting (COMFAR), a computation tool for financial analysis of investments, was released.
 Since then, this United Nations Industrial Development Organization (UNIDO) software has been developed to also support the economic appraisal of projects.

 The COMFAR III Expert is intended as an aid in the analysis of investment projects.
 The main module of the program accepts financial and economic data, produces financial and economic statements and graphical displays and calculates measures of performance.
 Supplementary modules assist in the analytical process.
 Cost-benefit and value-added methods of economic analysis developed by UNIDO are included in the program and the methods of major international development institutions are accommodated.
 The program is applicable for the analysis of investment in new projects and expansion or rehabilitation of existing enterprises as, e.g., in the case of reprivatisation projects.
 For joint ventures, the financial perspective of each partner or class of shareholder can be developed.
 Analysis can be performed under a variety of assumptions concerning inflation, currency revaluation and price escalations.

+To enhance the reliability of financial projections, contemporary feasibility reports often incorporate multi-scenario modeling.
+This involves evaluating a project’s potential Return on Investment (ROI) under optimistic, pessimistic, and neutral conditions, allowing for a more resilient risk assessment.
+Furthermore, the effectiveness of these studies is frequently tied to the SMART criteria, ensuring that project objectives remain specific, measurable, achievable, relevant, and time-bound.
+By stress-testing the venture against these benchmarks, the study moves beyond static data to provide a dynamic preview of the project's real-world endurance and operational viability.